lubgr/tsym/README.md

 ```
 When the given coefficient matrix is singular, all functions will throw an instance of
 `std::invalid_argument`.
 To keep the requirements on vector/matrix types low, no sanity checks are
-made (client code is hence responsible for correct dimensions).
-Further note that `solve` and
+made (client code is hence responsible for correct dimensions, violating these preconditions leads
-`determinant` don't mutate the input matrix and (if applicable) the right hand side vector (this
+to undefined behavior).
+Further note that `solve` and `determinant` don't mutate the input matrix
-differs from most LU decomposition approaches for numerical types).
+and (if applicable) the right hand side vector (this differs from most LU decomposition approaches
+for numerical types), and an additional, one-dimensional skip field sequence can be passed to
+`solve`, `determinant` and `invert` as the last but one argument (before the dimension parameter)
+for indicating subproblems to be solved.
+The skip field is handled identically to matrix/vector
+arguments, and rows/columns for which the skip field element evaluates to `true` are ignored by the
+procedures.

 Additional notes
 ----------------